Higher-twist mechanism and inclusive gluon production in pion-proton collisions: HIGHER-TWIST AND LEADING-TWIST CONTRIBUTIONS TO INCLUSIVE GLUON PRODUCTION

-It should be noted that, as seen from Eq.(2.4) and Eq.(2.13), the higher-twist cross section is linear with respect to $\hat t$, so the cross section is identical to zero, if the scattering angle between the final gluon and incident pion is approximately equal to zero, $\theta=0$.
-From Eq.(2.13) is seen that, higher-twist cross section proportional to $\hat s^{-3}$, it is equivalently that higher-twist contributions to the $\pi p\to gX$ cross section have the form of $p_{T}^{-6}f(x_{F},x_{T})$.
+It should be noted that, as seen from Eqs.(2.4) and (2.13), the higher-twist cross-section is linear with respect to $\hat t$, so the cross-section vanishes, if the scattering angle between the final gluon and incident pion is approximately equal to zero.
+From Eq.(2.13), we see that the higher-twist cross-section proportional to $\hat s^{-3}$, which is equivalent to the higher-twist contributions to the $\pi p\to gX$ cross-section have the form of $p_{T}^{-6}f(x_{F},x_{T})$.

+In the expression Eq.(2.6), we fixed the variable $x$ by taking it as mean value.
+So, average values for $x$ we take $\overline x = 1/2$.
+Thus, for the calculations higher-twist cross-sections within frozen coupling constant approach we substitute $\overline Q^2=\hat s/2$ and $\overline Q^2=-\hat u/2$ in Eq.(2.13) for the transfer momentum of the hard gluon, respectively.

-Despite this, the extracting of higher-twist contribution from the inclusive gluon production cross section is complicated.
+The extracting of higher-twist contribution from the inclusive gluon production cross-section is also complicated.
 One can also consider the comparison of higher-twist corrections with leading-twist contributions.
 For the leading-twist subprocess in the inclusive gluon production, we take $q\bar{q} \to g\gamma$ as a subprocess of the quark-antiquark annihilation.
-The differential cross section for subprocess $q\bar{q} \to g\gamma$ is
+The differential cross-section for subprocess $q\bar{q} \to g\gamma$ is

+As is seen from Eq.(2.14), leading-twist cross-section strongly depends of the running coupling constant where the running coupling constant depends on the transfer momentum.
+However, running coupling constant depends on the channels of the process.
+Here running coupling have been evaluated in the momentum subtraction scheme, for momentum scales $u$ and $t$, which define the off-shell momenta carried by the quark propagators.